neokii/op4/README.md

 **Longitudinal Info**
 ----------------------

-This fork has full long control for all HKG and Harnessless for older 2015 & 2016 & 2017 Genesis G80(Fixed SMDPS) without any radar harness mod.
+This fork has full long control for all HKG with radar harness and Harnessless for older 2015 & 2016 & 2017 Genesis G80(Fixed SMDPS) without any radar harness mod.
 All other cars should require scc to be moved to bus 2 from bus 0 for full long control.

 **Reach out to johnpr#5623 on discord to buy a radar harness.
 MDPS harnesses are available for sale with a 1 1/2 week lead time.
 Software to control it is currently WORKING and SUPPORTED!!**